patrick-zippenfenig/ClickHouseNIO/README.md

 ```

 All timeouts will close the connection.
 Different timeouts trigger different exceptions:
-- `connectTimeout` will throw `NIO.ChannelError.connectTimeout(TimeAmount)` if the connection to the ClickHouse server cannot be establised after this period of time.
+- `connectTimeout` will throw `NIO.ChannelError.connectTimeout(TimeAmount)` if the connection to the ClickHouse server cannot be established after this period of time.
-- `readTimeout`: If a query is running, and the ClickHouseNIO client does not receive any network package, the conncection is closed and throws `ClickHouseError.readTimeout`.
+- `readTimeout`: If a query is running, and the ClickHouseNIO client does not receive any network package, the connection is closed and throws `ClickHouseError.readTimeout`.
 This can happen, if the network connection is interrupted while waiting for a response.
 Usually, even while waiting for a query result, packages are exchanged very frequently.
 - `queryTimeout` is the total time after a query will be terminated and the connection is closed.
 Because ClickHouseNIO is also capable of queueing queries, this includes the time in the queue as well.
 On a very busy server, a long waiting time starts to close connections.
 If a connection is closed, all queries in the queue will return a failed future with the exception `ClickHouseError.queryTimeout`.

 Timeouts can also be specified for a single query with `connection.command(sql: sql, timeout: .seconds(30))`, but keep in mind that this also includes queue time.